y377/jekyll-tabs/README.md

 # Jekyll Bootstrap Tabs Plugin

 A Jekyll plugin that converts specific Markdown syntax into Bootstrap tab components, enhancing your static site's interactivity without diving into frontend complexities.
+> From my traversal of the GitHub repositories, this is by far the most convenient way to write markdown, without excessive liqid tags/filters, and without loading _layouts/html templates, just load up the bootstrap tabs class
 ## Features

 - Converts Markdown syntax into Bootstrap tab structures.